Advertisement

 5. Thule

 Ancient authors wrote about an island called Thule, which was said to be northwest of Europe.
-With the discovery of Iceland in the ninth century, some writers equated this with Thule, but others continued to believe that another island, somewhere north of Britain also existed.
+With the discovery of Iceland in the 9th century, some writers equated this to be Thule, but others continued to believe that another island, somewhere north of Britain also existed.

 The island of Thule depicted in the Carta Marina